backupbrew/switchbrew/Memory layout.md

 ## [5.0.0](5.0.0.md "wikilink")

-5.0.0 modified the address map to have R-X, R--, and RW- segments, instead of a single RWX segment.
+5.0.0 modified the address map to have separate .text, .rodata, and .rwdata segments, instead of a single RWX segment.

+However, the .rodata and .rwdata segments are both (mistakenly?) mapped R-W.

 Because the same L3 page is shared for all mappings, this required modifying segment layout significantly to prevent